gazebosim/docs/contributing.md

-# Contributing to Ignition Robotics
+# Contributing to Ignition

-Thank you for your interest in contributing to Ignition Robotics!
+Thank you for your interest in contributing to Ignition!

-The following is a set of guidelines for contributing to Ignition Robotics and its components, which are hosted in the [Ignition Robotics Organization](https://github.com/ignitionrobotics) on GitHub.
+The following is a set of guidelines for contributing to Ignition and its components, which are hosted in the [Ignition Organization](https://github.com/ignitionrobotics) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.